 - digital distribution

-For businesses selling small numbers of small items, using postal or courier services is likely to provide a satisfactory solution.
-Outsourcing your distribution may also be an affordable alternative for your business.
+For businesses selling small numbers of small items, using postal or courier services is likely to work well.
+Outsourcing the delivery of goods may also be affordable.

 Linking processes and tracking goods